By Natalie Walter

 AMOS Communications Coordinator

-The AMOS Health & Hope team is looking forward to a very special event next month: Our very first webinar!
-We’ll be discussing The Ethics of Missionary Work in Latin America, a topic introduced in the following blog post.
+The AMOS Health & Hope team was happy to present a very special event in May: Our very first webinar.
+We be discussed The Ethics of Missionary Work in Latin America, a topic introduced in the following blog post.

 As a public health organization operating in a Latin American country, and founded by American Baptist missionaries Drs.
 David and Laura Parajón, AMOS intentionally takes time to reflect on the ethics associated with the work that we do every day.
 These are themes that we believe are important to the future of the Church as a whole, to people of faith on a personal level, and to the fields of public health and international development.